financefeast/doc_md/source/content/api-documentation/api-v1/_index.md

 ### Getting Your API Authentication Token

 Make a note of your `api token`.
 These can be found [here](https://customer.financefeast.io/#creds).
+Paid plans allow for multiple token's to be issued which allows you to stop reusing tokens between applications which decreases the risk if a token gets exposed.

 ### To Authorize to Protected Endpoints

-To authorize to protected endpoints such as Core Data endpoints such as  End of Day or Intraday you will need to present an Authorization header with your api authentication code .
+To authorize to protected endpoints such as Core Data endpoints such as  End of Day or Intraday you will need to present an Authorization header with your api authentication token.
 Calling a protected endpoint without providing a valid Authorization header will return a 403 Unauthorized error.

 [Authorization]({{< relref "./authorization.md" >}})